tariqporter/Gdip/README.md

-GDI+ standard library for AUtohotkey
+GDI+ standard library for Autohotkey